PhD project title: The impact of wildlife tourism on elephants, Loxodonta africana, in South Africa.

 I collected five minute focal animal observations as well as herd scan samples on known and random individuals.
-Additionally, I collected faecal samples for stress hormone and thyroid hormone analysis and recorded vocalisations at the herd level for analysis of fundamental frequency.
+Additionally, I collected faecal samples for stress hormone and thyroid hormone analysis and recorded vocalisations at the herd level for analysis of variations in fundamental frequency.
 Satellite collared females provided spatial data for home range and spatial analysis.

 This reserach will increase our understanding of this population and inform local management in terms of potential stressors to the elephants.
 It is also the first to investigate how wildlife tourism affects elephants.
 Additionally, hormone analysis will further our knowledge about stress hormone levels and be the first of its kind to analyse thyroid hormones in wild elephants.

 Liverpool John Moores Universtiy, United Kingdom, MPhil

 Szott I, Pretorius Y, Ganswindt A, Koyama N. Physiological stress response of African elephants to wildlife tourism in Madikwe Game Reserve, South Africa Wildlife Research,

 Wildlife tourism impacts on free-ranging African elephants, LivLabs Meeting, Oral presentation 05/12/2018